-473 Practicum: Leading and Managing in Health Care (2)
+NUR 463 Practicum: Leading and Managing in Health Care (2)

 This baccalaureate-nursing practicum clinical course provides the student with an opportunity to apply objectives from NUR453.
 The RN student is assigned to a preceptor (nurse role model) who provides experiences to assist the student in processing information.
 The student independently arranges experiences with the preceptor.
 The faculty facilitates the learning experience.
 (On average 6 practicum hours per week.)
-Prerequisite: NUR 438.
 Concurrent with: NUR 453.
+Prerequisite: RN licensure (current), MTH 242, NUR 438.
+Prerequisite or concurrent: BIO 366, NUR 372.